-About the Online MPH in Epidemiology
+What is the Online MPH in Epidemiology?

-The program will prepare you to:
+The online MHP in Epidemiology program will prepare students to:

 - Develop skills needed to understand the determinants of disease and improve health using the appropriate descriptive and analytic approaches (epidemiology).